pffy/seal-chop-image-api/README.md

 <img width="200" src="https://png.sealchop.com/?x=貝聿銘">

-You can also use Korean characters.
+You can also use Korean characters to create Korean seal chops.

-For example, you can enter the following Korean name to change the image:
+For example, instead of entering a Chinese name, you can enter the following Korean name to change the image:

 ```bash
 https://png.sealchop.com/?x=소정희
 ```

-The image becomes a Korean seal chop.
+The image now becomes a Korean seal chop.

 <img width="200" src="https://png.sealchop.com/?x=소정희">